MehrnazABDN/Emergency-Insight-Dashboard-/README.md

 - Analyze wait time patterns to enhance patient flow management.
 - Understand demographic trends in ER visits for targeted healthcare interventions.

-## How to Use
-1. Open the Power BI file (`Emergency_Insight_Dashboard.pbix`).
-2. Explore the interactive visualizations and filters.
-3. Modify or update the dataset for further analysis.

-## Future Improvements
-- Incorporate real-time data streaming for live insights.
-- Expand analysis to include readmission rates and diagnosis patterns.
-- Develop a web-based interactive version using **Dash** or **Streamlit**.

-## Repository Structure